Frequently Asked Questions

 In response to COVID-19 restrictions we will be offering telemedicine and e-consultation options for both established and new patients.
 If you are in need of a telehealth appointment contact our office at 219-769-3381 for more information if an in-person visit is not possible.
 We don't want patients who have health safety issues or by federal standards considered "non essential" to put off seeing a doctor and risk potential complications.
 Click here for information on telemedicine appointments.

 How do I schedule an appointment?

 We value your time and realize the importance of your appointment with the Doctor.
 We have initiated an appointment scheduling system that makes every effort to minimize your waiting time.
 We ask that you arrive promptly for your appointment as we make every effort to stay on schedule.
 However emergencies do arise and we appreciate your patience in such situations.
 After hours emergency care can be arranged by calling the office at 219-769-3381.
+Follow the prompted message to contact the Doctor.
 There is a 24 hour paging service.

-Appointments can be scheduling by calling the office appointment desk at 219-769-3381 between the hours of 9:00 am and 5:00pm weekly.
+Appointments can be scheduling by calling the office appointment desk at 219-769-3381 between the hours of 9:30 am and 4:00pm weekly.
 The office is closed on Wednesday.
-Appointments are available from 9:30am - 4:10pm weekly.
+Appointments are available from 9:30am - 3:30pm M-T-TH.
 The office is closed on Wednesday.
+Hospital surgeries are scheduled on Friday.
 When scheduling your appointment you will be asked to provide the following information

 if you are a new patient to the practice